|TOTCHG_X - Total charges, as received from data source|

 According to Colorado, hospital based physician fees are excluded from total charges (TOTCHG and TOTCHG_X).

-For data year 2019, total charges were set to missing for six hospitals due to substantially high mean total charges compared to previous years.
+For data years 2019-2021, total charges were set to missing for several hospitals due to substantially high mean total charges compared to previous years.
 TOTCHG_X retains the original values.

 Beginning in 1993, Iowa includes professional fees in its total charges if the hospital combines hospital and professional bills.
 From 1993 to 2002, professional fees were subtracted from total charges (TOTCHG and TOTCHG_X) during HCUP processing to make Iowa total charges comparable to data from other states.
 Due to an error in processing the inpatient data in 2003-2004, professional fees were NOT subtracted from the total charges.
 Users can correct this by subtracting non-covered charges (CHG16) and professional fees (CHG17) from the total charges (TOTCHG and TOTCHG_X).
 Beginning in 2005, professional fees and non-covered items are excluded from the total charges (TOTCHG and TOTCHG_X).